swatimahadevan/tp/docs/UserGuide.md

 #### 3.1.2 Listing Modules: `module list`

-Lists all Modules in Click with numbering according to the order they are added (1-based index).
+Lists all modules in Click with numbering according to the order they are added (1-based index) so that you can have an overview of your modules.

 Format: `module list`